 The Atomic Operation Request and Response are RDMA Messages.
 An Atomic Operation makes use of the DDP Untagged Buffer Model.
-Atomic Operations use the same Queue Number as RDMA Read Requests (QN=1).
-Reusing the same Queue Number allows the Atomic Operations to reuse the same infrastructure (e.g. ORD/IRD flow control) as defined for RDMA Read Requests.
+Atomic Operation Request messages MUST use the same Queue Number as RDMA Read Requests (ON=1).
+Reusing the same Queue Number for Atomic Request messages allows the Atomic Operations to reuse the same infrastructure (e.g. ORD/IRD flow control) as defined for RDMA Read Requests.
+Atomic Operation Response messages MUST set Queue Number (ON) to 3 in the DDP header.